Zel-os/MogaSerial/README.md

 Make sure Bluetooth is enabled, and ensure the Moga is switched to **MODE A**.

 Then just select your controller from the Bluetooth drop-down and click the Moga button in the lower-right.
-After a couple seconds, it will connect and begin feeding data to the vJoy driver.
-If the Moga is not in the list, click the orange refresh button to re-scan for local Bluetooth devices, and after a few seconds it ought to appear.
+After a couple seconds, it will connect and begin feeding data to the selected driver.
+If your Moga is not in the list, click the orange refresh button to re-scan for local Bluetooth devices, and after a few seconds it ought to appear.

+The Xbox Guide button is emulated in XInput mode with SCP.
+Press `Start + Select` together to trigger it.

-Trigger mode determines how Windows will see `L2` and `R2`, either as the `Z` and `Rz` axis, as a combined `Z` axis, or as buttons `11` and `12`.
+Trigger mode is for vJoy only.
+This determines how Windows will see `L2` and `R2`, either as the `Z` and `Rz` axis, as a combined `Z` axis, or as buttons `11` and `12`.
+When using the SCP driver with DirectInput games, only combined trigger mode is available.

 If the Moga disconnects due to sleeping, being shut off, or a Bluetooth error, the program will reset the connection, wait a few seconds, and try to reconnect.
 Click the Moga button again to stop the controller interface.